 Carry Beverages and Snacks

-Snacks are a must when traveling with a Flying with an 18-Month-Old toddler.
-They keep tiny hands and feet busy and satisfied.
-Bring simple foods such as crackers, Goldfish, or Cheerios, or opt for healthy choices such as bananas or fruit pouches.
-Check the airline’s liquid policy; breast milk or formula is allowed to be more than 3.4 ounces, but it must be screened individually.
+Snacks are a must when flying with an 18-month-old.
+Bring simple foods like crackers, Goldfish, or Cheerios.
+Check the airline’s liquid policy; breast milk or formula is allowed in quantities larger than 3.4 ounces but must be screened individually.

 Charge Devices and Download Shows